Kitura/Swift-SMTP/README.md

 ### Send attachments

-Create an `Attachment`, attach it to your `Mail`, and send it through the `smtp` handle.
+Create an `Attachment`, attach it to your `Mail`, and send it through the `SMTP` handle.
 Here's an example of how you can send the three supported types of attachments--a local file, HTML, and raw data:

 ```swift
 // Create a file `Attachment`